azixMcAze/Unity-SerializableDictionary/README.md

     [Serializable]
     public class StringStringDictionary : SerializableDictionary<string, string> {}
     ```
-- Create a `SerializableDictionaryPropertyDrawer` subclass in an editor folder or use an existing one.
-- Add a `CustomPropertyDrawer` attribute to this class.
-    ```csharp
-    [CustomPropertyDrawer(typeof(StringStringDictionary))]
-    public class AnySerializableDictionaryPropertyDrawer : SerializableDictionaryPropertyDrawer {}
-    ```
-- The attributes for all the `SerializableDictionary` subclasses can be added to the same `SerializableDictionaryPropertyDrawer` subclass.
 - Use `StringStringDictionary` in your scripts as a normal `IDictionary<string, string>` type